gdiaz384/py3translationServer/README.md

 - To actually run the UI:
     - `streamlit run resources\webUI.py`
     - `streamlit run resources\webUI.py -- --address localhost`
-    - `streamlit run resources\webUI.py -- --address localhost -port 14366`
+    - `streamlit run resources\webUI.py -- --address localhost --port 14366`
 - For convenience, there is an alias for the above code of `--uiPath` `-ui`.
 Example:
 - `python py3translationServer.py fairseq D:\myModel.pt -sl ja -tl en --uiPath resources\webUI.py`
 - If using the above alias, the psutil library is required to shut down `webUI.py`.
 Install with: